 Introduction to the Reed Community Foundation

 The Reed Community Foundation was established in 2014 to support the work of “Coach” Keith Reed.
 His life’s calling is to be a positive role model by instilling self-discipline, self-esteem and confidence in “at risk” youth who are in jeopardy of slipping into trouble, dropping out of school, or are in immediate risk of permanent harm.
-Coach Reed is a force for positive change, a mentor and a loving presence in the lives of countless young people in north Tulsa, many who are at risk to succumb to the pressures of joining a gang, dealing or using drugs, or generally displaying a bad attitude towards authority figures.
+He is a force for positive change, a mentor and a loving presence to countless young people in north Tulsa, many who are at risk to succumb to the pressures of joining a gang, dealing or using drugs, or generally displaying a bad attitude towards authority figures.

 Relocation to Ben Hill Community Center

 The Reed Community Foundation announced in October with Tulsa Mayor G.T.
 Bynum that RCF is partnering with the City of Tulsa to occupy the abandoned Ben Hill Community Center in 2020.
 The city will invest in exterior renovations from 2006 bonds while the RCF will renovate the interior.
 Additionally the City of Tulsa will invest $2.7 million toward renovating Ben Hill park from the 2019 "Improve Our Tulsa" initiative.
 The Reed Community Foundation has been active in the community servicing at-risk children for more than 14 years.
 Led by Coach Keith Reed, RCF provides a safe environment for children’s activities and provides accountability lessons and life skills.
 Currently RCF reaches more than 60 children between the ages of 4 and 12 per day, provides a home school atmosphere, and each child receives a hot meal donated by the Intrinsic Foundation.
 In relocating to the Ben Hill Community Center, Coach Reed plans to double and eventually triple the number of children that RCF serves.